craftr-build/craftr-build-4.x/doc/package.md

 > __Important__: Keep in mind that the version number defined in the
 > `dependencies` are the version numbers of Craftr packages, not necessarily
 > the version of the actual library that can be used with it.

-### loaders

-*Optional*.
-A list of loader description objects.
-Loaders are used to find any required information or data before the build script is executed.
-For example, many libraries can be used with `pkg-config` on Linux system, but on Windows, many of them have to be built from source.
-This is where loaders come into play.

-The first loader that can successfully *load* will be used.
-Loaders are tested in the order they are listed in the manifest.
-If none of the loaders succeed, the build fails.

-> __Todo__: Option to explicitly specify a loader that is to be used and all
-> others to be ignored for a specific Craftr package.

-To define a loader, the object must provide at least two fields.
-All additional fields are passed to the constructor of the loader class of the specified type.
-Currently there is only the `"url"` loader available.
-For a developer insight on loaders, see `craftr.core.manifest.BaseLoader`.

-#### type

-*Required*.
-The type of the loader.
-Currently only `"url"` is available.

-#### name

-*Required*.
-The name of the loader.
-This can be an arbitrary string.
-Later in the build script, you can check the `loader` variable and compare the `loader.name` member to find which loader succeeded.

 ### main